SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Introduction

 Besides, MIA aims to judge whether a specific data point is involved in the model training process, determined by assessing the output of the model given this input~\cite{miaCCS}.
 Intuitively, MIA can be mathematically formulated as a threshold-based classification problem:

 where $\text{scoreMIA}(x;w)$ is the membership score for sample $x$ under model parameter $w$.
-So far, a thread of MIA-based methods have pave the way for effectively auditing machine unlearning results~\cite{Miawhite}.
-Many variants have been implemented to improve MIA performance on diverse unlearning settings, such as RMIA~\cite{RMIA} and IMA~\cite{IMA}.
+So far, a thread of MIA-based methods has paved the way for effectively auditing machine unlearning results~\cite{Miawhite}.
+Many variants have been implemented to improve MIA performance on diverse unlearning settings, such as RMIA~\cite{RMIA}, IAM~\cite{IAM}, and RULI~\cite{newmia1}.
 These attack-based auditing methods are prone to a failure mode in which failed attacks give rise to illusory forgetting.
 Specifically, a failure in the attack strategy may be misinterpreted as the model having unlearned the sample.
 Consequently, this causes the auditing of the unlearning task to fail.

-In this study, we aims to address the issue of illusory forgetting caused by the misinterpretation of failed attacks.
-We revisit the validity of the MIA paradigm.
-In practice, if a binary MIA classification model fails to identify residual private information (e.g., due to inadequate training or poor generalization), this attack failure might be wrongly interpreted as a successful unlearning~\cite{MIA}.
-This failure occurs because MIA relies on hypothesis testing to evaluate whether a sample $x$ belongs to the training distribution $\mathcal{P}_t$, i.e., testing $x \sim \mathcal{P}$.
-In contrast, auditing MIA involves hypothesis testing across multiple samples $\{x_1, \dots, x_m\}$ to determine if they belong to $\mathcal{P}_t$.
-This shift in distribution during the auditing process can lead to new statistical errors, thereby introducing implicit and subtle auditing risks.

-A simple numerical experiment illustrates how failed attacks may be misinterpreted as illusory forgetting.
-Specifically, when auditing relies on a binary classifier to evaluate another model, classifier failure can be mistaken for evidence of successful unlearning.
-As shown in Figure~\ref{fig:placeholder}, a high-performance binary classifier produces substantial auditing errors when the proportion of non-member samples is small.
-Consider a scenario where non-member samples constitute 10\%.
-An MIA binary classifier with 99\% accuracy can still exhibit an error as high as 9\% when auditing the unlearning status~\cite{bayeserror}.
-Consequently, the audit may incorrectly conclude that the model has successfully unlearned the data.
-In reality, this is merely illusory forgetting caused by MIA errors.